wanyuenmei/di/ovs/README.md

-# Quilt Open vSwitch
+# Open vSwitch
-Containerized versions of Open vSwitch built originally for use by [Quilt](quilt.io).
+Containerized versions of Open vSwitch built originally for use by [Quilt](http://quilt.io).
 Despite their original intent, there is nothing Quilt specific about them, thus they should be generally useful.

 ## Using